AnomDevgun/SYSecondSem/README.md

 # SYSecondSem
-All programs and data from sy second sem
+Programs and data from JavaLab and ObjectOrientedProgramming-lab, SY second sem of undergrad CompSci